magento/devdocs/src/cloud/project/user-admin.md

 -  [FreeOTP (Android)][]
 -  [GAuth Authenticator (Firefox OS, desktop, others)][]

-You can find instructions for setting up the authenticator app and enabling 2FA on the _Account settings_ page for your {{site.data.var.ece}} user account.
+You can find instructions for setting up the authenticator app and enabling two-factor authentication (TFA) on the _Account settings_ page for your {{site.data.var.ece}} user account.

 {:.procedure}
-To enable 2FA on your {{site.data.var.ece}} user account:
+To enable TFA on your {{site.data.var.ece}} user account:

 1. Log in to the [{{site.data.var.ece}} user account][{{site.data.var.ece}} account].